Spicy dragon noodles are an inexpensive way to make a fast meal with a kick. Effortlessly made with simple ingredients packing big flavors!

 - Once boiling, add the noodles and cook according to the package instructions.

-- While the noodles are boiling mix together the soy, brown sugar, and sriracha to make the sauce.
+- While the noodles are boiling mix together the soy, brown sugar, and hot sauce to make the sauce.

 - In a large skillet melt the butter and add red pepper flakes.

-- Once the butter is melted add the egg and proceed to scramble.
+- Once the butter is melted add the eggs and proceed to scramble.

 - Remove from heat once egg is scrambled.

 - Remove noodles from the water, once they have finished cooking, and place in skillet with eggs.
 Add sauce and combine until noodles are well coated.

 - Choose at least one of the vegetables in the list, or all of them if desired.